avabellaw/crystal-clear-opticians/readme.md

 In future releases:

-* A recurring and first-time user may want to book and check on appointments
+* A recurring and first-time user may want to book and check on appointments.
+* A recurring and first-time user may want to order glasses on the website.

 ### Strategy Plane